Knut Helle

 Knut Helle (19 December 1930 – 27 June 2015) was a Norwegian historian.
 A professor at the University of Bergen from 1973 to 2000, he specialized in the late medieval history of Norway.
 He has contributed to several large works.

 Early life, education and marriage

 He was born in Larvik as the son of school inspector Hermann Olai Helle (1893–1973) and teacher Berta Marie Malm (1906–1991).
 He was the older brother of politician Ingvar Lars Helle.
-The family moved to Hetland when Knut Helle was seventeen years old.
+The family moved to Hetland Municipality when Knut Helle was seventeen years old.

 He took the examen artium in Stavanger in 1949, and a teacher's education in Kristiansand in 1952.
 He studied philology in Oslo and Bergen, and graduated with the cand.philol. degree in 1957.
 His paper Omkring Bǫglungasǫgur, on the Bagler sagas, was printed in 1959.
 In December 1957 he married Karen Blauuw, who would later become a professor.
 Helle's marriage to Blauuw was dissolved in 1985.
 In October 1987 Helle married museum director and professor of medieval archaeology Ingvild Øye.
 They reside in Bergen.